Let's Start Your First Hat

 Make your very own winter hat!
 With a ribbed look and pompom this hat designed by Daisy Farm Crafts works up beautifully in Patons Classic Wool Roving yarn.
 In this hat pattern you will use your newly learned crochet skills in combination with some basic crochet stitches like, single crochet and double crochet stitch.
 This will add to your repertoire of crochet stitches, making it easier for you to move onto other more advanced crochet patterns.

 Watch as Tiffany of Daisy Farm Crafts shows you step-by-step, how to crochet a cute winter hat in Patons Classic Wool Roving.

-An important part of crochet is achieving the correct tension.
-Tension is the amount of stitches and rows you need to crochet within given measurements so you end up with a proper crochet project.
+An important part of crocheting is achieving the correct tension.
+Tension is the amount of stitches and rows you need to knit within given measurements so you end up with a proper knit project.
 You can always go up or down in needle sizes to achieve proper tension.

 With a single crochet you do not yarn over before putting your hook through the work, you simply work into the stitch or chain.

 You’ll note that when you work a half double crochet stitch there is a distinctive bar that forms in the stitch.
 I show in the video how to use this bar to create texture in your work by working this stitch through the front loops.

 Since a double crochet stitch is taller than a single crochet stitch you do need to yarn over before putting your hook through the stitch or chain.

 We want to see your progress!
 Let other like-minded newbies take a peek at your hard work by sharing a photo in our private Facebook Group.
 You can also tag us on Instagram using #Yarnspirations and #Learn2Knit.
 Don't forget to check out our yarn collection to find yarns of all colors, weights and fibers.
 Plus, browse our free crochet patterns to find beginner-friendly patterns for blankets, hats, scarves, garments and more.